 Storage of materials in buildings shall be orderly and stacks shall be stable.
 Storage of combustible materials shall be separated from heaters or heating devices by distance or shielding so that ignition cannot occur.

 315.3.1 Ceiling clearance.

-Storage shall be maintained 2 feet (610 mm) or more below the ceiling in nonsprinklered areas of buildings or a minimum of 18 inches (457 mm) below sprinkler head deflectors in sprinklered areas of buildings.
+Storage shall be maintained 2 feet (610 mm) or more below the ceiling in nonsprinklered areas of buildings or not less than 18 inches (457 mm) below sprinkler head deflectors in sprinklered areas of buildings.

 315.3.2 Means of egress.